-There are many benefits to desexing your dog before 6 months.
+There are many benefits to de-sexing your dog.
 They include:

 - Preventing unwanted litters, which can be very costly, and may add to the already overwhelming number of stray animals that are put down each year